Legal Innovativeness in Central and Eastern Europe

-For further information, please, contact: Dr., Prof. at School of General and Interdisciplinary Legal Studies (HSE, Moscow), Deputy Dean for Research at Faculty of Law (HSE, Moscow), Head of Conference Organizing Committee - Dmitry Poldnikov, e-mail: email@example.com.
+For further information, please, contact: Dr., Prof. at School of General and Interdisciplinary Legal Studies (HSE, Moscow), Deputy Dean for Research at Faculty of Law (HSE, Moscow), Deputy Chairman of Conference Organizing Committee - Dmitry Poldnikov, e-mail: email@example.com.

 There is no conference fee.
 Materials and meals will be provided by the organisers.
 Due to limited resources, we are unable to offer any scholarships to cover the costs of tickets and hotels.